emilyanndavis/invest/README_PYTHON.rst

 the importance of natural capital, to assess the tradeoffs associated with alternative choices, and to integrate conservation and human development.

+**This is a test.** It should cause the twine check to fail because there is an unexpected indent on the next line.
+    There is an unexpected indent on this line.

+**This is a test.** It should cause the twine check to issue a warning because *this phrase has an opening asterisk and is missing a closing asterisk.

 InVEST is licensed under a permissive, modified BSD license.

 For more information, see: